June 26, 2025

 Private roads

-National roads are open to everyone and are free to travel on.
+National roads in Iceland are open to everyone and are free to travel on.
 There are no tolls in Iceland except for some tunnels where you will have to pay a fee.
 The national roads are categorized into 5 different groups:

 A part of the national road system can be found in the Highlands.
-At times, due to severe weather conditions in the Highlands, these roads have very limited service, and are closed during winter.
+At times, due to severe weather conditions in the Highlands, these roads have very limited service and are closed during winter.
 These gravel roads are often very rocky and narrow.
 If the road is marked as an F-road, your rental car agreement strictly prohibits any non-4×4 vehicle from driving on it.
 Most rivers up in the Highlands are unbridged, making it unsafe for smaller cars with only 2 wheel-drive.
 Maintain a safe speed and keep your eyes on the roads for potholes and big stones.

 These are state roads that cannot be categorized into any of the categories mentioned above.
 Highland roads include roads across mountains and moors that are usually very rough and narrow.
 These roads are also intersected by many unbridged rivers requiring a ford crossing, so you must drive with caution.
 The only real difference between Highland roads and Primary Highland roads is that the former are usually narrower with even rougher terrain.